 - The most common New Year’s resolution is to lose weight or get into shape.
 (Statista)

 - 80% of adults under the age of 36 feel especially strongly about being unhealthy.
 (Statista)

 - No matter a person’s BMI, any level of activity is linked with a lower likelihood of high cholesterol, high blood pressure, and diabetes compared with no exercise.
 (European Society of Cardiology)

 - However, overweight and obese people are still at greater cardiovascular risk than people whose weight is normal.
 (European Society of Cardiology)

-- A study by the University of Nottingham, that followed 260,000 adults for more than 10 years, shows that people who are overweight risk heart failure and dying prematurely.
+- A study by the University of Nottingham, that followed 260,000 adults for more than 10 years, shows that people who are overweight are at risk of heart failure and dying prematurely.
 (BMC Public Health)

 - Obesity accounts for 18% of deaths among Black and White Americans between the ages of 40-85.
 (American Journal of Public Health)

 - Obesity is the top reason for early, preventable deaths.
 Obesity results in up to 47% more life-years lost than tobacco.
 (Cleveland Clinic)